 7.2 Staff should recognise that young people are capable of abusing their peers.
-Peer-on-Peer abuse can take on many forms and should never be tolerated or passed off as 'banter'.
+Child-onchild abuse can take on many forms and should never be tolerated or passed off as 'banter'.

-7.3 Peer-on-Peer abuse can be physical, emotional or sexual and can include domestic violence and exploitation.
+7.3 Child-on-child abuse can be physical, emotional or sexual and can include domestic violence and exploitation.
 Both male and female students are at risk and abuse may be perpetrated by either gender.